octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ### Modeling a smart contract as a theorem

-This ecosystem combines an assistant of proof (*Coq*) and the proof of the Michelson language (*Mi-cho-coq*) to formally verify the correctness of a theorem and its proof.
+This ecosystem combines an assistant of proof (*Coq*) and the proof of the Michelson language (*Mi-Cho-Coq*) to formally verify the correctness of a theorem and its proof.

 The theorem is based on
 - a Michelson script representing what the smart contract does.